2024 Summer Intensive

 Students will be divided into two groups, age 10-12 and age 12-18, and also by skill level.

-There will be two final theater performances at 1:30pm & 5pm on Saturday, August 3rd, 2024 at Menlo-Atherton Performing Arts Center for students attending (TBD+) weeks of the Summer Intensive.
+There will be one final theater performances at 2:00pm on Saturday, August 3rd, 2024 at Menlo-Atherton Performing Arts Center for students attending (TBD+) weeks of the Summer Intensive.

 All students are encouraged to attend the full program.